- Our Organisation

 We will publish information in accordance with section 8(2) under the following headings:

-- Our responses to Parliament: The NAIF’s does not routinely provide information to Parliament but this heading will be established to contain any information which may fall within that category.
+The NAIF does not routinely provide information to Parliament but this heading will be established to contain any information which may fall within that category.

 In accordance with section 8C of the FOI Act, we will not publish any exempt matter.